Sharing our journey of faith

 — James 2:17

 America was once rooted in the belief that faith shapes character, character shapes people, and people shape a nation.
-If we want to see lives restored, the church must once again be willing to get its hands dirty—serving meals, serving people, and serving God.
+If we want to see lives restored, our churches must be willing to get their hands dirty—serving meals, serving people, and serving God.

 One meal.